 A short water taxi ride from the coastal village of San Pedro leads you to Ambergris Caye Island and the eye-popping Matachica Beach Resort.

 The 31 thatched-roof villas are as brightly-colored as tropical fish and done up with traditional Central American accents and modern flourishes, each with private terrace.

-After a day of windsurfing or sea kayaking, curl up with a good book in a crocheted hammock on the pristine white-sand beach.
+After a day of windsurfing, scuba diving, sea kayaking, curl up with a good book in a crocheted hammock on the pristine white-sand beach with calming ocean views.

 11. El Secreto Hotel

 Talk about seclusion: this romantic hotel, in a hidden cove miles up the coast from San Pedro, is reachable only by boat.

 Here, 13 cozy thatched-roof villas line Belize’s Instagram-perfect Ambergris Caye; all come with marble bathrooms, tandem bathtubs, and Egyptian cotton sheets.